Nayruden/sortcraft/README.md

-# SortCraft
+# Sortcraft

-**SortCraft** is a powerful, configurable bulk sorting mod for Minecraft, supporting both Fabric and NeoForge loaders.
+**Sortcraft** is a powerful, configurable bulk sorting mod for Minecraft, supporting both Fabric and NeoForge loaders.
 It organizes your chests with intuitive, customizable categories to keep your world neat and efficient.

 ---

 ## 📦 **How It Works**

-SortCraft uses **signs to label chests** and sorts items into them based on categories you define in YAML config files.
+Sortcraft uses **signs to label chests** and sorts items into them based on categories you define in YAML config files.

 ### 📝 **Chest Labeling**